sketch-hq/sketch-assistant-core-rules/rules/debug-all-options/README.md

 # debug-all-options

-> ℹ️ Debug rules are useful during the assistant development process, and aren't designed to be
+> ℹ️ Debug rules are useful during the Assistant development process, and aren't designed to be
-> generally useful for document linting.
+> generally useful during the typical design workflow.

 This rule is a no-op and will not generate any violations, however it makes use of every rule option schema type in its module definition.